meekaj/current-energy-prices/README.md

 The graph presents several key observations:

 1. **Crude Oil Price (WTI)**: The price of crude oil shows significant volatility.
-Notable peaks occur around 2008 and 2014, with a dramatic fall in prices seen starting in late 2014 and another sharp decline in 2020.
+Notable peaks occurred around 2008 and 2014, with a dramatic fall in prices starting in late 2014 and another sharp decline in 2020.
 These fluctuations can generally be attributed to global economic conditions, geopolitical tensions, and changes in supply and demand.

 2. **Average Gasoline Price (US)**: Gasoline prices closely follow the trends in crude oil prices due to crude oil being a primary input in gasoline production.
 The peaks and troughs in gasoline prices correlate with those of crude oil, albeit with less amplitude.